 SCADA is a system that monitors and controls field devices for electrification, including traction power substations (TPS), wayside power cubicles (WPC), and the OCS.
 SCADA will be integrated with the base operating system for Caltrain Operations and Control, which is the Rail Operations Center System.
 A separate control console will be established for the Power Director.

-- Submitted formal schedule for review and Monthly Progress Report. - Worked on addressing comments to test procedures (ongoing). - Demonstration conducted 2020 at Collins Aerospace facility. - Returned comments to Collins Aerospace ARINC on five of the previously submitted test procedures.
+- Submitted formal schedule for review and Monthly Progress Report. - Worked on addressing comments to test procedures (ongoing). - ARINC completed work on 2 additional test procedures and receiving comments.